gjr80/weewx-realtime_gauge-data/README.md

 ## Pre-Requisites ##

 The *Realtime gauge-data* extension requires weewx v3.4.0 or greater.
+Use of the *Realtime gauge-data* extension with the SteelSeries Weather Gauges requires the installation and configuration for use with *weewx* of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub").

 ## Installation ##